 I wish this was not a common theme amongst most hospitals…but unfortunately it remains ever-present.
 Some places less than others, some more than most.
 Nurse bullying is real and it happens more often than not.
-I am so fortunate to work at a zero tolerance nurse bulling establishment…however, I still find it happening.
-How does … Read More
+How does one handle such situations?
+I’ll share with you the best ways I have gotten through sticky situations the … Read More

 I remember when I got accepted into the University of San Francisco.
 I searched the internet tirelessly for some sort of guidance on what supplies to purchase…especially clinical.
 And I wound up with nothing.
 So I have developed my own list of supplies that were crucial for my nursing clinical success.
 They were functional but … Read More

 A friend who is currently in nursing school reached out to me asking about how to make her resume stand out from the crowd.
 Everyone takes the same nursing courses in nursing school and everyone completes the same rotations, so how do you set yourself apart without pushing yourself too hard?
 The physical body can only … Read More

 Relationships are hard, especially new ones.
 Working with a new preceptor as a nursing student can be a difficult experience.
 But it doesn’t have to be this way.
 Having gone through many preceptor experiences…some bad and some great, I have compiled a list of advice to be the best preceptor you can be for a … Read More

 The most important things in life are the intangibles.
 However, having money in the bank helps relieve so much stress and anxiety.
 Granted money is not the most valuable thing on this earth, it is still very important.
 It may seem impossible as a student to be able to set aside cash.
 If anything, your … Read More